moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/02-getting-started.md

 If your dashboard has been registered successfully, you will be taken to the dashboard management screen.

-## Managing Dashboard Access
+## Managing dashboard access

+You can find the dashboard management screen by selecting a dashboard on the *Your Dashboards* overview.
+The management screen provides a link to the viewable dashboard.
+Dashboard admins can also find other management functions here, such as granting admin access and removing the dashboard from the Analytical Platform Control Panel.

+You can add dashboard viewers by giving access to an individual or to an email domain.

+### Add an individual viewer

+You can give view access to an individual by using their email address.
+They do not need to be an Analytical Platform Control Platform user.
+To do this:
+1. From the *Your Dashboards* overview, select *Manage users*.
+1. Enter their email in the box above *Add user*.
+1. Select *Add user*.

+The viewer will be sent an email to notify them you've shared the dashboard with them and give instructions on how to access it.

+### Add view access for an email domain

-Sharing access can be managed in two ways.
-The first is granting access to individuals via their email on the customer management page.
-Individual viewers will be sent a notificaiton email that the dashboard has been shared with them and give them instructions on how to access it.
-The second method is on the dashboard management page under Domain Access.
-By adding a domain, this will allow anyone with an email address in that domain to access your dashboard.
-For example, if you granted access to the justice.gov.uk domain, anybody with a justice email address would be able to access your dashboard through the dashboard service.
-A notification email will not be sent when granting access through a domain and you may wish to email the dashboard link to users.
+You can also give view access for an email domain.
+Adding a domain allows anyone with an email address in that domain to access your dashboard.
+For example, if you grant access to the `justice.gov.uk` domain, anybody with a Ministry of Justice email address could access your dashboard through the dashboard service.

+To do this:
+1. From the *Your Dashboards* overview, select the dashboard name.
+1. Under the *Domain access* section, select the domain.
+If the domain you want to add is not listed, [contact support](/./support.html).
+1. Select *Grant access*.

+The Dashboard Service does not send a notification email to users when you add view access for an email domain, so you'll need to manually send the dashboard link to users.

 ## Accessing shared dashboards